aospapp/aosp/bionic/README.md

      kernel uapi header files, in which case you just need to make sure that the appropriate POSIX header file in libc/include/ includes the relevant file or files.
   4. Add function declarations to the appropriate header file.
+Don't forget to include the appropriate `__INTRODUCED_IN()`.
   5. Add the function name to the correct section in libc/libc.map.txt and run `./libc/tools/genversion-scripts.py`.
   6. Add at least basic tests.
 Even a test that deliberately supplies